 Let’s talk some etiquette now and answer some important questions that tourists might have about the service and how to interact with their guides.

-But apart from this, there are two etiquette-related questions that I want to answer:
+But apart from this, there are three etiquette-related questions that I want to answer:

 1. Do you pay for your guide’s food on Showaround.com?